#System Status

 #Reviewing Recent Incidents

-- Scroll to the Recent Incidents section to see incidents that were resolved within the last 7 days.
+- Scroll to the Recent Incidents section to see up to 20 incidents that were resolved within the last 7 days.

 - Each resolved incident shows its severity, title, message, resolved timestamp, and total duration.